rudidude86/gura-lang.github.io/documents/Function.md

 If the type doesn't match and also fails to be casted correctly, it would occur an error.

+If you expect an argument to take a list, specify a pair of square brackets that has no content after an Identifer's symbol.

+    f(x[]) = { /* body */ }

+A type name can be described after the bracket pair.

+    f(x[]:number) = { /* body */ }

+In this case, the Interpreter checks types of all the items in the list and applies casting on them if possible.

 ## {{ page.chapter }}.3.2.
 Optional Argument